 Pearl City Fuel Annex (PCFA): The primary contaminants of concern are metals and PAHs.
 In 2006, the Navy conducted a treatability study to evaluate the efficacy of using phytoextraction (uptake through plant growth) to treat metals at this site.
 In addition, the Navy finalized a sampling report in 2008 in order to address regulatory concern related to the horizontal delineation of metals contamination at the site.
-In December 2008, the Navy sent a draft RI/FS work plan to the EPA and DOH for regulatory review.
+The Navy completed additional sampling in 2016 and is evaluating the results.

 West Loch: Based on the 2003 SSR, 35 out of 738 facilities were recommended for further action.
 The final SI for this site was completed in 2004.

 Site of Interest: